- Where you can study

 An introduction to the study and nature of politics, including political theory, political parties, electoral systems, public policy and international relations.

-A critical study of politics and public policy in Aotearoa New Zealand, with an emphasis on political institutions, the development of public policy, and the interplay between politics and economics in policy development.
+A critical study of politics and political power in Aotearoa New Zealand, with an emphasis on political institutions, the formal and informal exercise of power by political actors, and the interplay between politics and economics in policy development.

-Course code: 200215 Foundations of Political Thought 15 credits
+Course code: 200215 Interrogating Foundations of Political Thought 15 credits

 A study of the history of political thought from antiquity to the nineteenth century.